bgopi23/tp/docs/DeveloperGuide.md

 1. **Implement usage of escape characters to allow input of prefixes into certain fields**

-    Users might want to enter keywords that coincides with the prefixes to be used with commands such as `note`, `address` or `fitadd`.
+    Users might want to enter text in certain fields (e.g. `note`, `address`) that coincide with the prefixes for other attributes.
 For example, `add n/Tom p/123 a/LazyTown p/o box number 999` is currently not allowed as `p/` in `p/o` is treated as a prefix for phone number.
-Hence, we intend to implement the usage escape characters to allow for such inputs.
+Hence, we intend to implement the usage of escape characters to allow for such inputs.